wilsonmar/git-utilities/README.md

 <strong>git-sample-repo-create.ps1</strong> is a PowerShell script that
 creates a repository on your local clones your fork of a sample sample repository.

-All these scripts create a folder, but that folder is deleted at the beginning of each run.
+All these scripts create a folder, but that folder is deleted at the beginning of each run to make them "idempotent" in that each run of the script ends up in the same condition, whether run the first time or subsequent times.

+The scripts contain an <strong>exit</strong> after each set of steps so you can examine the impact of the whole sequence of commands.

+Additionally, diagrams (animated step-by-step in PowerPoint) have been prepared to illustrate the flow and sequence of commands.

 Enjoy!